-From a multi-million dollar vodka business, to real estate, to series of hospitality enterprises, to mining, amongst others, Ladi Delano is the serial entrepreneur who has embodied the vision of Nigerian youthful entrepreneurs.
+From a multi-million dollar vodka business to real estate, to series of hospitality enterprises, to mining, amongst others, Ladi Delano is the serial entrepreneur who has embodied the vision of Nigerian youthful entrepreneurs.
 It isn’t common you hear of an African billionaire let alone one who is a Nigerian, considering all the hurdles and hills one has to overcome to attain such a laudable height.

-“I just love Nigeria… I want to provide jobs and help the youth develop themselves.
+“I just love Nigeria… I want to provide jobs and help the youths develop themselves.
 It’s an honor to be able to contribute to the economy in this way.”

 At 24, Ladi Delano started up Solid XS, a Chinese Premium vodka.
 He grossed in about $20 million in annual revenue.
 In due time he sold the enterprise for over $15 million.